 Talk to Your Retirement Professional

 There are many factors to consider in estate planning, so please talk to a professional.
 Because FBWEV accepts bequests from just about every estate instrument, you and your advisor have many options to choose from.
 For many people, Traditional IRAs are a smart way to remember FBWEV in your estate.

 FBWEV Legacy Society

-FBWEV recently established the FBWEV Legacy Society to thank and recognize those who name our organization in their estate plans…those who believe in our mission to help members live independently at home as long as possible.
-No bequest is too small to be recognized, and all manner of bequests (IRAs, Will, Trusts, etc.) qualify.
+FBWEV established the Legacy Society to thank and recognize those who name our organization in their estate plans…those who believe in our mission to help members live independently at home as long as possible.
+No bequest is too small to be recognized, and all manner of bequests (IRAs, wills, trusts, insurance beneficiaries, etc.) qualify.
 Please reach out to us by using the contact information below.

 The FBWEV Legacy Society members will be recognized on our website and in our annual report.
 The size of each bequest will be confidential, and individuals can be listed as “Anonymous” if they prefer.
-In addition, members will be invited to attend a special event.
-More on that will follow.
+In addition, members will be invited to a special annual donor event.

 Many societies are social, some economic.
 Many are inclusive, others elitist.
 We consider ours an honorary society of the highest order, recognizing those who choose to give back to our wonderful community.
 We hope you’ll consider joining this very special group.